canro91/canro91.github.io/_posts/2021-04-12-UnitTestNamingConventions.md

 For our `Remove()` method, we can name our test class `RemoveGivenASubstring` and our test methods `RemovesOnlyASubstring` and `RemovesSubstringFromTheEnd`.

 With this convention, we can read our test names like full sentences in the "Test Explorer" menu in Visual Studio when we group our tests by class.
+Like this: "Remove, given a substring, removes that substring".

 {% include image.html name="TestExplorerGroupByClasses.png" caption="Visual Studio 'Solution Explorer' showing a our sample tests group by class" alt="Visual Studio Solution Explorer with our sample tests" %}